Black Friday TV deals: Amazing buys you can get right now

 More picks coming soon.

-Discuss: Black Friday 2019 TV deals: Huge savings on LG OLED, Vizio, Samsung, Sony and more
+Discuss: Black Friday TV deals 2019: Huge savings on LG OLED, Vizio, Samsung, Sony and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.